Background on Biodiversity

-We are losing the natural world at a rate faster than in human history with the current rate of global biodiversity loss is estimated at between 100 to 10,000 times the average background extinction rate.
+We’re losing the natural world at the fastest rate ever recorded in human history.
+Global biodiversity loss is estimated at between 100 to 10,000 times the average background extinction rate.
 Since 1970 there has been an estimated 68% decrease in mammals, birds, reptiles, amphibians and fish globally.
 Currently, up to 1 million species of wildlife face extinction in the coming decades.

 While biodiversity loss is nothing new, it is the extreme rate that it is currently happening at which is so catastrophic for the world’s ecosystems.
-The science is all showing that human activities are the driving force behind this with a recent study showing that just 3% of the world’s land remains ecologically untouched by humans.
+The science shows that human activities are the driving force behind it with a recent study showing that just 3% of the world’s land remains ecologically untouched by humans.

 Predominant factors behind biodiversity loss